logdna/logdna-agent-v2/docs/README.md

    * When set to **`start`**:
     * If there is information in the “state file”, use the last recorded state.
     * If the file is not present in the “state file”, start at the beginning.

-The state file location is defined using the `LOGDNA_DB_PATH` env variable (the default path is /var/lib/logdna/agent_state.db).

 **Notes:**
 * If you configure the agent to run as non-root, review the [documentation](KUBERNETES.md#enabling-persistent-agent-state) about enabling "statefulness" for the agent.